InnovateForVegas/ov-open-transit/doc/en/real-time-estimator.md

 # Open Transit Real Time Estimator

-We assume that multiple transit vehicles are able to transmit real-time location information using a reliable means of communication to a central server which can capture and analyze all vehicle data at 1-second resolution, estimate next-stop arrival times, and publish the data using at least the Real Time Google Transit Data Feed format, as is used today by various consumers (including Google, TransitApp, and others).
+We assume that multiple transit vehicles are able to transmit real-time location information using a reliable means of communication to a central server which can capture and analyze all vehicle data at 1-second resolution, estimate next-stop arrival times, and publish the data using at least the Real Time General Transit Feed Specification (GTFS-RT) format, as is used today by various consumers (including Google, TransitApp, and others).

 ## Highest Priority Considerations